 - Mid to late 2022 – Review and revision of accepted chapters.

 Please note that these are estimated dates only and may vary due to unforeseen delays.

-Dr Oscar Vorobjovas-Pinta (he/him) is a researcher in the School of Business and Law at Edith Cowan University (Australia).
+Dr Oscar Vorobjovas-Pinta (he/him) is a researcher in the School of Social Sciences at the University of Tasmania (Australia).
 He is a leading expert on LGBTQI+ communities in the context of tourism, hospitality, and leisure.
 Dr Vorobjovas-Pinta has recently published an edited book titled ‘Gay Tourism: New Perspectives’.
 His research interests are the sociology of tourism, social justice in tourism, tourist behaviour, and LGBTQI+ tourism.
 Dr Vorobjovas-Pinta explores LGBTQI+ travellers as neo-tribes, who come together from disparate walks of life but are united through shared sentiment, rituals, and symbols.
 He is currently working on projects that explore LGBTQI+ events and festivals in urban and regional settings.

 Jack Shepherd is a researcher at the European Tourism Research Institute at Mid Sweden University, Östersund, Sweden.
 His research largely focuses on the relationship between tourism and politics, in particular, tourism’s relationship to peacebuilding in settings of intractable conflict.
 Such an interest has led Shepherd to dedicate most of his career to studying the Israeli-Palestinian conflict through the dual lenses of tourism studies and peace studies.
 His research has appeared in the field’s highest-ranking journals, such as Annals of Tourism Research, and in a number of edited books.
 He currently explores boycotting within tourism, including calls to boycott mega-events such as the Eurovision Song Contest.